Updated: Aug 3

 April 10, 2020

 Has birdsong been brighter, more loud and alive these past weeks?
-Some mornings it seems almost like the tropics here in Northern California, the air full of chirps, trills and the loud calls of unseen birds.
-I wonder if this is because the din of cars has lessened and we can hear what was always there underneath, or if in fact there are more birds among us now that humans have quieted.
-A friend told me she wondered if the change was in her, for in this precarious time she is more aware of the ordinary gifts of life: the fact of a warm shower, the mysterious glad-note symphony of birdsong.
-Another friend mentioned that her local birds are friendlier, coming closer to humans.
-In this changed world, the impact is immediate, and it is everywhere.
+Some mornings it has sounded almost like the tropics here in Northern California, the air full of chirps, trills and the loud calls of unseen winged creatures.
+Recently I wondered to a friend if this is because the din of cars has lessened and we can hear what was always underneath.
+Or whether there are in fact more birds among us, that it is safer to be here in this time when humans have quieted down and the streets are empty.
+My friend said she too has noticed more birdsong, and had wondered if the change was in her.
+In this precarious time, she finds she is more grateful and aware of the ordinary gifts of life—the fact of a warm shower, the mysterious glad-note symphony of birdsong.
+It must be all of these things, we concluded.
+The change is immediate, and it is everywhere.

-This unimaginable moment could begin our path to return.
+This unimaginable moment could be our path to return.

 What do writers do at the End of the World?
 They write.
 In PANDEMIC CORONA: POEMS OF SHOCK, FEAR, REALIZATION & METAMORPHOSIS, 36 women writers from around the world explore the emotions and politics of Locking Down, Dancing With Death, The Choices Before Us, and The Emerging Revelations.
 From inside the lockdown, they write.
 From inside the mirror of impermanence, they discover the breathtaking wonder of becoming alive inside a meltdown within a chrysalis of permanent transformation.
 Anyone who is living through, or who has lived through, the Great Pandemic of 2020 will want to read this book.